Hiking the Kamiloʻiki Ridge Trail on Oʻahu, Hawaiʻi

 Distance: 4.2 miles / 6.8 km

-The Kamiloʻiki Ridge Trail in Hawaiʻi Kai is one of the easiest ridge hikes on Oʻahu to reach the Koʻolau Summit, which cannot be said about other ridge trails across the island.
+The Kamiloʻiki Ridge Trail in Hawaiʻi Kai on Oʻahu is an easy ridge hike—truly one of the easiest ridge hikes on the island—to reach the Koʻolau Summit, a sentiment that certainly cannot be said about other ridge trails across the island.

-That being said, Kamiloʻiki is not a managed trail, meaning it can be a bit more difficult to access and navigate compared to others around the island; this is largely why so few hikers choose to venture up the beautiful trail.
+That being said, Kamiloʻiki Ridge is not a managed trail, meaning it can be a bit more difficult to access and navigate compared to others around the island, which is largely why so few hikers choose to venture up the beautiful trail.

 Kamiloʻiki Ridge Trailhead Parking